-Despite the longer shelf lives, cheese will change texture due to the freezing process.
-Even when thawed, cheese will become crumbly and is likely to fall apart.
+Despite the longer shelf life, the cheese will change texture due to the freezing process.
+Even when thawed, the cheese will become crumbly and is likely to fall apart.

 When frozen, moisture trapped in the cheese can lead to the formation of ice crystals.
 These formations, when thawed, are what cause the crumbling.

 Due to this change in texture, one should keep in mind that frozen cheese is best used for recipes and dip and not for serving as is.

 It simply won’t do to just toss the cheese in the fridge after your dinner party, as there are still specific steps to follow if you want to properly extend the shelf life of your cheese.
 If your cheese has been kept in the refrigerator for a while and you want to transfer it to the freezer:

 - First, check to see if there are any unwanted molds on the cheese.